HolmesLab/holmeslab/docs/Admin/citi.md

 1. Have you completed any CITI course before?
     1. YES – go to Step 2
     2. NO – go to Step 4
-2. Is it one of these courses?
+2. Is it these courses?

 Biomedical / Clinical Research Investigators **Basic**